-Born and raised in Singapore, I was awarded a scholarship to complete a one year accelerated A levels programme in the United Kingdom.
+Born and raised in Singapore, I was awarded a scholarship to complete a one year accelerated A levels program in the United Kingdom.
 I later completed my undergraduate degree in Biological Sciences and subsequently, a Master of Research in Reproduction and Pregnancy at the University of Manchester.
-My MRes research focused on the effects of manipulating hexosamine biosynthesis pathway on embryo implantation and invasion.
-Following which, I was appointed as a research project officer at National Technological University, Singapore, where I investigated the roles of histone methyltransferase enhancer of zeste homolog 2 (EZH2) in cerebellum ataxia.
+My MRes research focused on the effects of manipulating hexosamine biosynthesis pathway on embryonic implantation and invasion.
+Following this, I was appointed as a research project officer at National Technological University, Singapore, where I investigated the roles of histone methyltransferase enhancer of zeste homolog 2 (EZH2) in cerebellum ataxia.

 Williamson W. et al, (2018), BMC Cardiovasc Disord, 18

 Tan CMJ. et al, (2018), Front Physiol, 9